bentley-historical-library/bhl_rmw_docs/transfer_from_media.md

 ![Floppy Scan](images/floppy_scan.png "Floppy Scan")

+> **Note**
+>
-> **NOTE**: If the scan reveals any threats, eject the disk and remove to the separations.
+>If the scan reveals any threats, eject the disk and remove to the separations.
 If this is a high-value collection or the disk appears to hold very significant content, remediation and content extraction may be attempted.
 Consult with the Archivist for Metadata and Digital Curation to determine if such steps are needed.
 Be sure to include the total number of separated floppy disks on the Separation Record.

 - Open AccessData FTK Imager and select "Add Evidence Item" from File menu or from toolbar.
 In the screen that pops up, select "Logical Drive" as the Source Evidence Type.
 In the next screen select "A:\".